javanhut/Vem/README.md

 - **Undo System**: Full undo support for all edit operations
 - **Multi-Buffer Support**: Open and edit multiple files simultaneously
 - **Search & Highlight**: Case-insensitive search with match highlighting and navigation
+- **Syntax Highlighting**: Powered by Chroma with support for 200+ languages and multiple color themes

 ### Window Management